mateuszluczak/theme-bump/README.md

     $ theme-bump patch

-        Version bumped to 0.4.1 in package.json and component.json.
+        Version bumped by patch in theme.json of theme in package

 ## API